abhishekaryangiri/java-handy-notes/Cheat Sheet/Mysql.md

 These interview questions cover a wide range of SQL concepts including aggregations, subqueries, joins, and advanced filtering.

 ---
+Here’s how you can rewrite the SQL commands and descriptions in markdown format for your `.md` file:

 ```markdown
 # SQL Script for Modifying Quiz Database